Monday, May 2, 2016

 Thank You My Teachers

-As I write today here, and as I write about my Teachers’ Day, all that comes to my mind is ‘Thank you,’ ‘Thank you,’ and ‘Thank you.’
-Today, I write words of excitement and appreciation.
-Words devoted to many great souls.
-This short note is in honor of all my teachers and professors and the life you all have made me.
-Truthfully, a million pages of gratitude are not enough.
+As I write this today, on Teacher's Day, all that comes to my mind is "Thank you," "Thank you," and "Thank you."
+Today, I write words of excitement and appreciation—words devoted to many great souls.
+This short note is in honor of all my teachers and professors, and of the life you have helped me build.
+Truthfully, a million pages of gratitude would not be enough.

-I thank YOU ALL a million times, for what you have done is sometimes more than anyone else could.
-When I first came to the class, I was nervous and skeptical, but there was just this huge abundance of fine people who helped me to get my groundings.
-Thank you all for teaching, thank you all for guiding, thanking you all for showing a smooth path in learning and reading literature.
-You have been the best friend, a teacher, a guide, and a parent.
+I thank you all a million times.
+What you have done is sometimes more than anyone else could.
+When I first entered the classroom, I was nervous and skeptical, but there was an abundance of wonderful people who helped me find my footing.
+Thank you for teaching me, for guiding me, for showing me a smooth path in learning and reading literature.
+You have been the best of friends, teachers, guides, and parents.

-you for all that you are and for all that you did, and for caring us.
-We know your work is more to you than just a job, it is a calling, and for that, we are so grateful for your sacrifices.
+Thank you for all that you are and for all that you did, and for caring for us.
+We know your work is more than just a job—it is a calling.
+For that, we are deeply grateful for your sacrifices.

 I have learned to read better.
-I wouldn’t have understood that the world is round, or there are many countries like ours, or who is me?
-What?
-How?
-Why? and etc, etc if it weren’t taught by you all.
+I would never have understood that the world is round, that there are many countries like ours, or who I am—what, how, why, and so much more—if you had not taught me.

-You all deserve a huge congrats and thanks.
-Who could forget our amazing trip?
+You all deserve huge congratulations and thanks.
+Who could forget our amazing trips?
 Who could forget our noisy class?
-Who could forget the charming and angry faces, where you get annoyed with too many works and responsibilities?
-There are many good things to be remembered…
+Who could forget your charming and sometimes angry faces when you grew annoyed with too much work and too many responsibilities?
+There are so many good things to remember.

 Thank you for everything, my teachers.

-I am happy because while I cannot be with you all with me, I can at least keep the memories with me always in my heart.
+I am happy because, even though I cannot be with you all in person, I can at least keep the memories always in my heart.

 2 comments: